What is Selenium? Getting started with Automation Testing

 In this method, a QA tester conducts all the tests on the software/application by following the pre-defined sets of test cases and also maintains the records of all the success or failure rates of all these transactions.

-That’s why these reasons resulted in the invention of Selenium we know today.
+That’s why these reasons resulted in the invention of Selenium we know today

 Is Automation Testing better than Manual Testing?

 Automation testing is always a better choice than manual testing.
 The reason is pretty simple.
-This approach is faster, requires low investment in putting human resources for one single task as compared to the manual approach, to execute the same test cases over and over again in bulk is way easier, it makes regression testing and functional testing more effective, and it is most preferred approach to detect errors/bugs.
+This approach is faster, requires low investment in putting human resources for one single task, as compared to the manual approach, to execute the same test cases over and over again in bulk is way easier, it makes regression testing and functional testing more effective, and it is the most preferred approach to detect errors/bugs.

 Let me try to explain it a bit more with the help of an example.